obscureorganization/lj2wp/README.md

 The versions of their scripts adapted here are less focused on development finesse and more on just getting WordPress 2.7.1 running with minimal effort.

+Both @danielpataki and @JeffreyWay gave permission to adapt and re-license their original work.

 # Legal

 MIT Licensed.
 See [LICENSE.md](LICENSE.md) for details.